• Skip to main content

 Photo by Holly A. Heyser

 Red pesto pasta is how I served it in the pictures, and it’s really delicious this way.
-I hand made pasta with some emmer semolina here, and yes, I know that’s esoteric.
-Any pasta you like will do, although I am partial to heavier shapes with red pesto, like your typical short pastas, or a thicker long pasta like spaghetti.
+I made the pasta by hand, but any pasta will do — although I am partial to heavier shapes with red pesto, like your typical short pastas, or a thicker long pasta like spaghetti.

 (Like this pesto?
 I also have great recipes for walnut parsley pesto, arugula pesto, ramp pesto and even pesto made with nettles.)